lgv2018/gerber_to_gcode/README.md

 # gerber_to_gcode
-Simple python script for converting gerber files into gcode to directly print solder paste
+Simple python script for converting gerber files into gcode to directly print solder paste.
+It depends mainly on the project [gerber_to_scad](https://github.com/kirberich/gerber_to_scad).

 ## Installation